Skip to content

 Planning obligations are a legal agreement between us and a developer, which is negotiated when granting a planning permission and is legally required.
 It means that developers must build, or financially contribute to, infrastructure or services that are needed to make a specific development acceptable.
 This can improvements to public open spaces, or road improvements, as well as on-site measures, such as affordable housing.

-Find and comment on planning applications to see Section 106 Legal Agreements for developments across the County.
+View and comment on current planning applications to see Section 106 Legal Agreements for developments across the County.

 When development takes place, we monitor the progress and ensure that developers pay their financial contributions when relevant triggers are reached.
 In cases where improvements to outdoor recreation are involved, the financial contributions are ring-fenced for use in the electoral division where the development is taking place.
 Town and parish councils and local community groups can apply for use of the money.

-Contact us for more information or to apply.
+Contact Planning for more information or to apply.

 Infrastructure Funding Statement